Importing cert-manager in Go

 https://github.com/jetstack/cert-manager, and was later

-This means the Go module import path you need depends on the version of cert-manager you're trying to use.
+This means that the Go module import path you need may be different if you're trying to use an older version of cert-manager.

-For cert-manager 1.8 and later, use the new path:
+For cert-manager 1.8 and later, use the new path listed above.

-For cert-manager 1.7 and earlier, including all point releases, use the old path:
+For cert-manager versions older than 1.8 use the old path: